 Mission Creek Brewing Company Brewmaster Guy Cameron

-During a recent sneak-peek visit, Guy Cameron – a down-to-earth, likable good guy – told me of his local connection, having grown up in Fremont and having lived in Los Gatos for about 10 years.
+During a recent sneak-peek visit, Guy Cameron – a down-to-earth, likable good guy – told me of his local connection; he grew up in Fremont and lived in Los Gatos for about 10 years.
 Cameron attended UC Santa Barbara and completed a bachelors in business administration at CSU Hayward.
 He also has a technical writing certificate from De Anza College.

 He was an avid homebrewer and remembers when his homebrew club Silicon Valley Sudzers – now a well-organized, thriving homebrew club – at times consisted of just him and a couple other folks.